CharlieAtkinson/CharlieAtkinson.github.io/_portfolio/portfolio-3.md

 ### This project took me...

-This project only took me around an hour, including creating all of the needed accounts.
+This project only took me around an hour, including creating all the needed accounts.

-## Upload project files into S 3
+## Upload project files into S3

-S 3 is used in this project to store two files, which are manifest.json and netflix_titles.csv.
+S3 is used in this project to store two files, which are manifest.json and netflix_titles.csv.

 I edited the manifest.json file by changing the URL pointing to the netflix_titles.csv